Filipanderssondev/Monitoring_of_virtual_machines/README.md

 > This is a crude mail system and not the most ideal way of recieving alerts.
 We wanted to create a functioning alert pipeline, first and foremost.
 > Postfix works mainly as a Mail Transmission Agent (MTA), and is a good choice as a delivery backbone.
-> We could further improve on this by implementing Dovecot as a dedicated mail server, with email clients like thunderbird and alpine.
+> We could further improve on this by implementing Dovecot as a dedicated mail server, with email clients like thunderbird.
-> Nowadays, enterprises favor solutions such as incident management systems over email.

 ## Conclusion
 Slutsats